Home » Recipes » Chinese + Chinese-Inspired » Best Chinese Chicken Dumplings (Plump & Juicy Jiaozi With Video)

 Dumplings vs Potstickers — What’s the Difference?

 Potstickers are part of the Chinese dumpling family.
 Made with a wrapper that’s somewhere in between the thickness of a typical dumpling wrapper and a thinner wonton wrapper, it’s filled with a mixture of meat or veggies (or both), and a few Chinese staple seasonings and sauces like chives, Shaoxing wine, soy, and sesame oil, to name just a few.
-Each region of China has its own popular fillings to choose from (and within each region, every home will crank out its own special family recipe).
-To learn more about traditional potstickers, check out this post over here.

 Top 7 Tips & Techniques to Make Dumpling Filling Taste Just Like Takeout